rkasperski/CurlingTimer/README.md

 # CurlingTimer
 Displays for curling sheets and rock timing.
+Can display to rectangular LED matrix or to a TV or monitor.